JozanLeClerc/dotfiles/README.md

 `dualscreen`

 Uses **xrandr** to switch screen setup from built-in laptop screen (LVDS1) only to this plus VGA1 out, setting VGA1 to primary.
 Might not work on your your specific GPU + screen config.

 `mainscreen`

 Uses **xrandr** to switch off any other screen output and use only the laptop built-in (LVDS1).
 Might not work on your your specific GPU + screen setup.

 `swscreen`

 Uses **xrandr** to switch screen setup from built-in laptop screen (LVDS1) only to VGA1 out only, setting it to primary.
 Might not work on your your specific GPU + screen setup.

 `autostart.sh`

 My dwm autostart script that runs once the window manager is initialized.
 It launches some programs and sets some settings.

+`.vim/*`

+Used in vim to config compile C and C++ code of various manner.
+See # About vim for more informations.

 ## bspwm controls

 My `bspwm` and `sxhkd` configs are in here.
 In this list **"window"** is being called **"tile"**.
 Here are some of the main key bindings provided by my `sxhkdrc`:
 + **switch** to workspace 1-10 with `super+{F1-F10}`
 + **move** focused tile to workspace 1-10 with `super+shift+{F1-F10}`